synzen/MonitoRSS/_bmad-output/implementation-artifacts/1-4-template-gallery-modal.md

 - TypeScript compiles without errors
 - Exported from features/templates/index.ts and components/index.ts
 - Code review (2025-12-26): Added error state UI for preview API failures, added ESC key and overlay click tests, fixed act() warning in accessibility test
+- UX refinement (2025-12-28): Changed from 3-column grid to single-column VStack list for unified mobile/desktop experience.
+Added helper text explaining template selection.
+Added independent scroll for template list.
+Added sorting (enabled templates first).
+- UX refinement (2025-12-28): Removed redundant "Skip" button (default template is always pre-selected, so Skip and Save did the same thing).
+Added `onCancel` prop to allow true cancellation of the entire connection flow, distinct from `onClose` which goes back to previous step.
+Footer now shows: [← Back to Channel] | [Cancel] [Save].
+- UX fix (2025-12-28): Fixed X button behavior in connection dialogs.
+The X button (ModalCloseButton) now closes the entire dialog (`onClose`) instead of going back to the previous step.
+Back navigation is handled by the explicit "← Back to Channel" link.
+This aligns with user mental model that X = close/dismiss.
+- Accessibility improvement (2025-12-28): TemplateCard now shows disabled explanation as visible text instead of tooltip.
+Tooltips are inaccessible to keyboard/touch users.
+Explanation language updated to reflect detection uncertainty (e.g., "No images detected in recent articles" instead of assertive "Your feed doesn't include images").

 ### File List